 Note that the Ad Quality report is currently in a limited beta release, and is not yet available to all publishers.
 If you want to access this report, and do not see it in Sortable Analytics, please reach out to your TAM or email@example.com.

 You can find the Ad Quality report in Sortable Analytics by navigating to Reports > Create New Report.

 To create, customize, or save a new Ad Quality report, follow the same process as described in the Ad Revenue Report Tutorial.
-Also see our Report Builder FAQ and Report Terms articles for more information about using and interpreting Sortable Analytics reports.
+Also see our Sortable Analytics FAQ and Report Terms articles for more information about using and interpreting Sortable Analytics reports.

 What dimensions and metrics are available in the Ad Quality report?